mr4tt/zotbot/README.md

 - [The Landlord, the Tenant and a House Fire in Milwaukee](https://www.propublica.org/article/milwaukee-fire-brunner-belen-landlord-tenant) - A young mother rents a house near Milwaukee.
 The previous tenant tells her, “Baby, they shouldn’t have let you move in.”

 - [My journey down the rabbit hole of every journalist’s favorite app](https://www.politico.com/news/2022/02/16/my-journey-down-the-rabbit-hole-of-every-journalists-favorite-app-00009216) - Otter.ai has saved reporters countless hours transcribing interviews.
 Caveat emptor.

-- [How Roblox ‘Beamers’ Get Rich Stealing from Children](https://www.vice.com/en/article/88gd4a/roblox-beaming-hackers) - Underneath the gaming platform worth $68 billion and used by over half of all children in America is a ballooning and highly profitable ecosystem of hackers and traders.

 # wikipedia
 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...